openaudiosearch/openaudiosearch/frontend/README.md

 ## Development

-For development `webpack-dev-server` is included.
-In this folder, run `yarn` to install all dependencies and then `yarn start` to start the live-reloading development server.
-Then open the UI at [http://localhost:4000](http://localhost:4000).
-In development mode, the UI expects a running oas_worker server at `http://localhost:8080`.
+Run `yarn dev` to start the included [Vite](https://vitejs.dev/) development server.
+Then open [`http://localhost:4000`](http://localhost:4000) in a web browser.

+By default, the API path `/api` is proxied onto `http://localhost:8080`.
+To change the API URL of the frontend proxy, set the `OAS_URL` environment variable to an OAS API endpoint.

-## Deployment
+## Packaging

-Make sure to run `yarn build` in this directory after pulling in changes.
-The `oas_worker` server serves the UI at `/ui` from the `dist/` folder in this directory.
+When building the OAS core in release mode, a [`build.rs`](../rust/oas-core/build.rs) script runs `yarn build` in this folder to build the UI with vite.
+The resulting files (in `dist/`) are bundled into the OAS binary.